EHDEN/CdmInspection/README.md

 **Vocabulary Checks**
 1. For all custom mapped vocabularies extract the top 50 codes order by frequency from the source_to_concept map.
 The SME has to approve these top 50 codes.
 All custom mappings will be extracted as well as part of the package output.
 Note if the source_to_concept map is not used in the ETL process this information still has to be provided manually for the inspection.
 2. For each domain generate statistics on the number of unmapped codes and and unmapped records.
-3. Extract the vocabulary table and check if all the required vocabularies are present.
+3. Extract the vocabulary table.
+4. Count of concepts per vocabulary by standard, classification and non-standard.
+5. Mapping levels of drugs (Clinical Drug etc.)

 **Technical Infrastructure Checks**
 1. Execution of short and longer running queries to test the performance of the system.
 This information is useful for the SME to provide further guidance on optimizing the infrastructure.